-We live in complex times – Industry failures, government failures, ecological disasters, terrorism, pandemics and so forth.
-Every day the list gets longer which we must live with and endeavor to understand to so as to make sense of it all and attempt to tame it.
+We live in complex times – Industry failures, government failures, ecological disasters, terrorism, pandemics, and so forth.
+Every day the list gets longer which we must live with and endeavor to understand so as to make sense of it all and attempt to tame it.

 What is complexity?

-Things that are complicated are often confused with being complex: A watch (1)- computer, 747 jet…) but in fact they are not, as they do not meet the criteria definition of complex systems.
+Things that are complicated are often confused with being complex: A watch (1)- computer, 747 jets…) but in fact, they are not, as they do not meet the criteria definition of complex systems.
 Whereas – Society, family relations, economies, our world are indeed examples of complex systems.